digital-work-lab/open-source-project/docs/week_12_code_review_teaching_notes.md

 ## Setup:

 - Maintainer tasks: review PRs, but also take ownership for the project as a whole (guidelines for documentation, code quality, scope, contributors, community)
+- Announce that using ChatGPT is permitted (explain how/why you plan to use it before)

 ## Review session